jgr3go/angular-contextual-date/README.md

 <a name="languages"></a>
 ## Language support
 Right now, `contextual-date` only supports `en_US`.
-It was built to support multiple languages, so pull requests could add support for them.
+It was built to support multiple languages, so pull requests could add support for them -- see the [src/contextual-date.service.js](contextual-date.service.js) `language support` section.

 There are two ways it attempts to detect the language:
 * Priority 1: service configuration